Skip to content

 Protocol Specification

-The Context Relay Protocol (CRP) is a formal, language-neutral protocol for managing context across LLM invocations.
-This section covers the protocol's architecture and design decisions.
+CRP is a formal, language-neutral protocol for managing context across LLM invocations.
+This section covers the protocol's architecture, design decisions, and the patterns the SDK exposes through crp.SDKClient.

 Specification Version